xStarbound/xStarbound/doc/lua/root.md

 Note that a value assigned to any key/`NodeType` combination may technically be any valid Lua value (aside from `nil`, of course).
 The above are just recommendations.

-**Warning:** Make sure all data stored in a `Blackboard` is JSON-encodable, since internal exceptions will be thrown if it's not.
+> **Note:** Make sure all data stored in a `Blackboard` is JSON-encodable, since internal exceptions will be thrown if it's not.
 You can test for JSON encodability by checking the first result of `pcall(sb.printJson, valueToTest)`, where `valueToTest` is the value you wish to check; if you get `true`, it's safe to put in a `Blackboard`.

 ---